Otherwisely/BG2-Romance-Expanded/README.md

 ## Compatibility
 This mod was designed to work specifically with BG2:EE and may not be compatible with the original release of BG2.
 The mod is EET-compatible.

-<details><summary><b>Existing Patches</b></summary>
- The following mods have had patches built into Romance Expanded.
-To take advantage of these patches, install Romance Expanded <i>after</i> the mods listed below.
- <ul><li><a href="https://downloads.weaselmods.net/download/will-of-the-wisps/">Will of the Wisps</a>: Shaman stronghold can be discussed in LT59.</li>
-  <li><a href="https://www.pocketplane.net/unfinished-business/">Unfinished Business</a>: If using the Pai'na component, Viconia may address Pai'na more politely.</li>
-  <li><a href="http://www.shsforums.net/forum/555-viconia-friendship/">Viconia Friendship</a>: Viconia's friendship path will no longer start during an F/F romance.
-It will instead start after a breakup, as intended.
-This prevents duplicate dialogues from triggering.</li>
-  <li><a href="http://www.shsforums.net/forum/530-iep-extended-banters/">IEP Extended Banters</a>: The Korgan-Viconia banter now reflects whether Viconia is in a relationship with a female character.
-Two Jaheira-Viconia banters may change if Viconia has promised to be more respectful of half-elves.</li>
- </ul></ul></details>

 This mod should be compatible with other WeiDU mods.
 However, some mods may contradict specific elements of this mod.
 For example, other mods may reference a female CHARNAME as male.
 Compatibility patches for such instances are planned for future versions of this mod.
 If you encounter any major mod conflicts, please reach out on the [discussions page](https://github.com/Otherwisely/BG2-Romance-Expanded/discussions) or the [G3 forum](https://www.gibberlings3.net/forums/topic/37854-viconia-romance-expanded-for-bg2ee-phaere-expanded/).